prashanth-gajula/Paddy-Disease-Classification-Using-Vison-Transformer/README.md

 MLP hidden dimension: 512

-Number of classes: 10
+Classes: 10

 Batch size: 64

 Learning rate: 3e-4

-Training epochs: 100
+Epochs: 100

 Comparison with ViT-Base/16

-The original ViT-Base/16 model uses:
+Feature	ViT-Base/16	My ViT

-Hidden size 768
+Hidden size	768	256

-12 attention heads
+Heads	12	8

-12 transformer blocks
+Blocks	12	8

-Such a large configuration is unnecessary for a 10-class agricultural dataset.
-The reduced architecture used here trains faster and fits comfortably on a single GPU while still capturing the essential behavior of Vision Transformers.
+Dataset scale	ImageNet/JFT	10-class agricultural dataset

+The reduced model is efficient yet powerful enough for this domain-specific dataset.

-How the Vision Transformer Works — Step-by-Step
+🔍 How the Vision Transformer Works — Step-by-Step
 1. Patch Creation

-The 224 × 224 × 3 image is divided into 16 × 16 patches.
-This produces 196 fixed-size image patches arranged in sequence form.
+The input image (224 × 224 × 3) is divided into 196 patches of size 16 × 16.

 2. Patch Embedding

-Each patch is transformed into a 256-dimensional vector representation.
-Positional embeddings are added so the model knows the spatial location of each patch in the original image.
+Each patch is projected into a 256-dimensional embedding.
+Positional embeddings are added so the model can understand patch order.

 3. CLS Token

-A learnable classification token (CLS token) is added to the beginning of the sequence.
-After the transformer processes all patches, this token carries the final image-level representation.
+A learnable CLS token is prepended.
+After processing, this token acts as the final image representation.

 4. Transformer Encoder Blocks

-Each encoder block contains:
+Each block contains:

-Layer normalization
+LayerNorm

 Multi-head self-attention

-Residual connections
+Skip connections

-A feed-forward MLP layer
+MLP with GELU activation

-These blocks allow patches to interact globally, capturing long-range relationships across the leaf image.
+These allow the model to learn global relationships across patches.

 5. CLS Token Extraction

-After the sequence passes through all transformer blocks, only the updated CLS token is extracted.
-It represents the final learned summary of the entire image.
+After all transformer blocks, the final CLS token is extracted as the image embedding.

 6. Classification

-A simple classification head maps the CLS token representation into 10 output logits corresponding to the disease categories.
+A linear layer converts the CLS token into 10 class logits.

-Training Strategy
+🏋️ Training Strategy

-The training follows a standard deep-learning workflow:
+The training pipeline includes:

-Images are processed in batches
+Batch processing of images

-Forward pass computes predictions
+Forward pass to compute predictions

-Cross-entropy loss measures the prediction error
+Cross-entropy loss for error calculation

-Backpropagation calculates gradients
+Backpropagation to compute gradients

-The Adam optimizer updates model weights
+Adam optimizer for weight updates

-Accuracy is tracked during training

-Loss and accuracy for each epoch are recorded
+Tracking loss and accuracy per epoch

-Weighted sampling ensures balanced learning despite dataset imbalance.
-Validation is performed at the end of each epoch on untouched, clean images to measure generalization.
+Weighted sampling ensures that minority classes are learned effectively.
+Validation is performed on clean, untouched images to evaluate generalization.

-Model Performance
+📈 Model Performance

-Final validation accuracy: 93%+
+93%+ validation accuracy

-Smooth reduction in training loss across epochs
+Smooth decreasing loss curve

-Strong generalization due to augmentations and weighted sampling
+Strong generalization

-No significant overfitting observed
+No significant overfitting

+Good minority-class performance due to weighted sampling

-Hugging Face Model Publishing
+🤗 Hugging Face Model Publishing

-The final trained model was published on the Hugging Face Hub for easy reuse.
-The repository includes:
+The final trained model is publicly available on Hugging Face.

+Repository includes:

+pytorch_model.bin (model weights)

+config.json (model architecture configuration)

+README.md (documentation)

-Model weights (pytorch_model.bin)
+Model ID:

-Architecture configuration (config.json)

-Project documentation (README.md)

-The model is available under the ID:

 prashanth2000/vit-paddy-disease-classifier

-Publishing the model allows anyone to load, test, extend, or integrate it into real-world applications such as mobile disease-diagnosis systems or API-based crop monitoring tools.
+Publishing the model makes it accessible for:

+Research

+Mobile disease-detection apps

+Web-based crop monitoring tools

+Further fine-tuning or transfer learning